 My husband was born in Mexico so he is insignificant.
 My son is learning that it is better to be raised alone by one parent if one is from Mexico.
 We are looking at an estimation of another year of my husband being in Mexico.
 Could you imagine missing two years of your child’s life?

 My baby put decorations on the Christmas tree for the first time, but his dad was not part of it.
 He is starting to have conversations now, but not with his dad.
 Nothing – NOTHING of my baby’s life is with his father.
 That’s ridiculous!
 He will grow an estimation of two years without his dad’s influence.
 How is this good?
 Who benefits?
 I sure know who suffers!

-The idea of human beings – the meaning of life has become insignificant through the U.S. government.
-Truth, respect, love, patience, faith, caring, compassion, generosity…aren’t these the values we want to teach our children?
+The idea of human beings–the meaning of life-has become insignificant through the U.S. government.
+Truth, respect, love, patience, faith, caring, compassion, generosity…aren’t these the values ones we want to teach our children?
 FAMILY VALUES, has two definitions.
 One I hope to teach my son, and one our government is teaching him.
 I am ashamed to be an American right now.
 I tell everyone our story, and people are in shock that this is our government’s system, that no one helps, and that no one cares.

 My husband has earned his ESL degree, enriched my life, and helped create a wonderful child.
-He is selfless, full of life, happy, funny, a hard worker, willing to compromise, loving, un-judgmental, intelligent, patient, a great teacher…
+He is selfless, full of life, happy, funny, a hard worker, willing to compromise, loving, un-judgmental, intelligent, patient and a great teacher…

 To stand with this family, text “Justice” or “justicia” to 69866 and learn more about how we can Keep Families Together.